Once a staple of the hotel experience, room service has slowly been disappearing as an option in Las Vegas.

 Room service at Venetian & Palazzo is offered 24/7 and is the brainchild of Chef Olivier Dubreuil.

-Breakfast is served daily until 11 am and includes a wide array of menu items that range from cereal to a sprawling American Breakfast, most of which land in the $15 – $40 range.
+Breakfast is served all day and includes a wide array of menu items that range from cereal to a sprawling American Breakfast, most of which land in the $15 – $40 range.

-Dinner is served from 5 am – 11 pm (all day) and includes unique options like a pot pie, lasagna, rotisserie chicken, and a ribeye steak.
+The dinner menu is also served all day and includes unique options like a pot pie, lasagna, rotisserie chicken, and a ribeye steak.
 The average dinner entree costs around $40, give or take.

 Items served 24 hours include a collection of light appetizers, salads, soups, pizzas, sandwiches, and burgers.
 Of course, your choice of cocktail(s) is also served anytime you have a craving.